utgwkk/Twitter-Text/README.md

     $valid = is_valid_username($username);

-Validate `$username` is a valid username for Twitter and returns a boolean value that indicates if given argument is valid..
+Validate `$username` is a valid username for Twitter and returns a boolean value that indicates if given argument is valid.

 # SEE ALSO